juju/docs/src/en/charms.md

 then scale up as required with minimal effort.

 There are a variety of topics related to charms to be found in the left navigation pane under **Charms**.
-The three main topics you should get to knowwell are:
+The three main topics you should get to know well are:

  - **[Deploying charms][deploy]** - which covers how to use charms to deploy applications where and how you want them